Welcome to Hayward Dance Club

 1. What is the Hayward Dance Club all about?The Hayward Dance Club (HDC) is a social dance club which has been around since 1938.
 We are all about "How can we regularly get together with people we know to create some really nice dinner and ballroom dance events with live music?"
 Our members and invited guests draw from the diverse population of the San Francisco Bay Area.

-We normally hold our quarterly dances at the beautiful Castlewood Country Club in Pleasanton, California.
-The venue provides a large permanent dance floor with a performing stage for the band and an adjacent bar.
+We hold our dances at the Dublin Senior Center and hire a nice dance band and have a catered dinner four times a year.
+The venue provides a roughly 2000 square foot permenant dance floor and plenty of room to dance and to sit and socialize.
 At each dinner dance, club members enjoy excellent food, lively conversations, and dancing to a variety of live music from top bands in the SF Bay Area.
 Our band selections provide music for a variety of couples oriented ballroom style dancing: typically foxtrot, rumba, cha-cha, east coast swing, tango, samba, waltz, Viennese waltz, night club two-step, and every once in a while a hustle, quick step, bolero, merengue, or salsa.
-The nice dance floor at the Castlewood Country Club provides a large well lighted space to enjoy the fun traveling dances.

 Membership (and dance event attendance as a guest) in the HDC is by invitation only.
 Guests are always welcome.
 The Hayward Dance Club welcomes inquiries from prospective members and guests.
 For more information, please contact us.

 3. How much does membership cost?The current membership cost for the dinner dance is $155 a couple.
 Members are billed semi-annually for two (2) dances.
 Currently, members are billed $310 semi-annually